 If you want to teach your children, making them a special workmanship for God, then you have to start with yourself.
 Do you fear YHVH?

 Fearing YHVH is equivalent to “doing his commandments.”

 “We know that we have come to know him if we obey his commands.
 The man who says, ‘I know him,’ but does not do what he commands is a liar, and the truth is not in him.
 But if anyone obeys his word, God’s love is truly made complete in him.
 This is how we know we are in him: Whoever claims to live in him must walk as Yeshua did” (1 John 2:3-6, NIV).

 Your children are watching to see how well their parents obey God’s Word.

 - Are you meditating on God’s Word day and night (Psalm 1:2)?

 - How’s your marriage?
 Are you submitting to your husband “in everything” (Ephesians 5:24)?
 Do you show respect to your husband in front of your children (Ephesians 5:33)?

 - Are there other commands that God has revealed to you but which you are hesitant to obey?
 Does your heart say, “That command doesn’t apply to me,” making excuses for your disobedience?
 Do you apply situation ethics to your own life?

-I urge you to check your own life for the fear of the LORD, being sure that before you try to begin teaching your children, you first have God’s commands on your own heart (Deuteronomy 6:4-9).
+I urge you to check your own life for the fear of YHVH, being sure that as you begin teaching your children, you first have God’s commands on your own heart (Deuteronomy 6:4-9).

 2. Correct foolish behavior in your children.